Teaching and Learning Resource Center

 honorlock accommodations tab

-Exam visibility
+Exam Visibility

-Be sure to click Enable to save the proctoring settings.
-When you go back to the List of quizzes, your newly Honorlock-enabled quiz will have moved to the bottom of your list.
 You can go into Settings at any time to adjust these options.
-We strongly recommend not changing settings after students have begun taking the quiz.
-However, settings changed when a quiz is live will take effect on any attempt started after the quiz settings are changed and will not impact quizzes in progress.
+We recommend that you do not change settings after students have begun taking the quiz.
+However, settings that are changed when a quiz is live will take effect on any attempt started after the quiz settings are changed and will not impact quizzes in progress.

 Using Exam Setting Profiles

-You can also use Honorlock Exam Profiles to save your quiz settings to ensure consistent settings across quizzes within a course.
-Profiles can be set up and managed outside of a quiz or you can create a new profile while setting up a quiz.
-See the exam profiles guide for more information on how to use this feature.
+You can also use Honorlock Exam Profiles to save your quiz settings to ensure consistent settings across all quizzes within a course.
+Profiles can be set up and managed outside of a quiz, or you can create a new profile while setting up a quiz.